How To Plant Tomatoes:

 make its way to the fruits.
 Other factors that may contribute to blossom end rot include

-is probably caused by irregular watering and a fluctuation in water levels.
-Water carries
+deficiency is probably caused by irregular watering and a fluctuation in water levels.

-calcium throughout the tomato plant.
-So first try correcting the problem with a better
+Water carries calcium throughout the tomato plant.
+So first try correcting the problem

 When Blossom End Rot occurs there is no saving the rotting fruits.
 Remove the affected